Bayesian Massive MIMO Channel Estimation with Parameter Estimation Using Low-Resolution ADCs: Experimental results

-The average NMSEs from 100 random trials using different approaches are shown in Fig. \ref{fig:aproach_compare}.
-The proposed AMP-PE automatically estimates the distribution parameters by maximizing their posterior distributions, whereas the parameters of IHT and BP are manually tuned to produce the best performances.
-For the 1-bit recovery, we can see that AMP-PE performs much better the other approaches in the low-SNR regime (SNR$\leq10$ dB) and a little worse than IHT in the high-SNR regime (SNR$\geq20$ dB).
-For the 2-bit recovery, AMP-PE still outperforms the other approaches in the low-SNR regime.
-When the SNR$\geq 10$ dB, IHT stands out and performs much better than the other approaches.
-For the 3-bit recovery, AMP-PE and BP perform almost equally well in different SNR regimes, they both outperform IHT in the low-noise regime though.
-In general, AMP-PE is able to match or performs slightly worse than the oracle AMP where the distribution parameters are pre-specified.
+The average NMSEs from 100 random trials using different approaches are depicted in Fig. \ref{fig:aproach_compare}.
+The proposed AMP-PE adopts the quantization noise model and automatically estimates the distribution parameters by maximizing their posteriors.
+The AMP-AWGN relies on an approximated AWGN model and computes the maximum likelihood estimations of the distribution parameters via EM.
+Damping is applied on the recovered $\hat{\vx}$ at a rate of $0.1$ to stabilize the convergence of both AMP-PE and AMP-AWGN.
+The parameters of IHT and BP are manually tuned to achieve their best performances.
+For 1-bit recovery, we can see that AMP-PE performs much better than other approaches in the moderate-noise and low-noise regimes (SNR$\geq10$ dB), and slightly better than AMP-AWGN in the high-noise regime (SNR$<10$ dB).
+For 2-bit recovery, AMP-PE performs significantly better than other approaches in all cases.
+For 3-bit recovery, AMP-PE still outperforms the other approaches in the moderate-noise and low-noise regimes (SNR$\geq10$ dB), while performing almost equally well as AMP-AWGN in the high-noise regime (SNR$<10$ dB).
+In general, the proposed AMP-PE approach shows a significant advantage over other state-of-the-art methods.
+It offers a more practical and maintenance-free alternative where the signal and parameters can be jointly recovered based only on inaccurate snapshots of the environments.

-Although in some cases IHT performs better than AMP-PE, it requires the knowledge of the signal sparsity or the noise level, which are unknown in real applications.
-The proposed AMP-PE approach offers a more practical and carefree alternative where the signal and parameters can be jointly recovered.